 Most people will visit Pisa as a day trip from Florence, but given our route was taking us right through Pisa, it didn’t make sense to come back that way.
 Thankfully, the Pisa Centrale station has left luggage facilities so we dropped off our bags for a few hours.

 Tip: Look for “deposito bagagli”, located to the right at the far end of Platform #1, close to the police office.
-It costs about 3 euros for 12 hours.
+It costs about €3 for 12 hours.
 Have your passport ready for identification.

 Our train, which was only an hour from Monterosso in Cinque Terre, arrived in Pisa at 10:17am and we booked a train to Lucca at 3:20pm.
 Since we only had a few hours in Pisa, we knew our best course of action would be to see the Leaning Tower first then see how much time we had left.

 It’s always an interesting experience to go and see a place or monument that you’ve seen a million times on TV and in pictures.
 We often wonder if we’ll be less impressed because of this, but that rarely happens.
 I mean, they are famous for a reason, right?
 The Leaning Tower of Pisa was no different.

-The Leaning tower, which is a bell tower, is actually one of four monuments in the cathedral complex called Campo dei Miracoli or Piazza dei Miracoli (Square of Miracles).
+The Leaning Tower, which is a bell tower, is actually one of four monuments in the cathedral complex called Campo dei Miracoli or Piazza dei Miracoli (Square of Miracles).
 Also included are the Cathedral of Pisa (Duomo di Pisa), the Baptistery and the Monumental Cemetery.

-Tip: There are big & clean pay bathrooms behind the church – it’s worth the 0.80€.
+Tip: There are big & clean pay bathrooms behind the church – it’s worth the small fee.